What Is Spatial Computing?

 Greenwold, whose first augmented reality application predates Pokémon Go by 15 years, said the field has progressed much slower than he and his colleagues at the MIT lab expected when he was working on his thesis 20 years ago.

-But he believes we may be approaching an inflection point due to a number of recent technological advancements.
 For one, pixel density is important for any device that’s held up close or worn as a headset, as lower resolutions increase eye strain and break immersion.
 (The Vision Pro’s postage-stamp-sized displays have a resolution equivalent to a 4k display for each eye.)
 Improved sensors, more powerful chips and advances in machine learning have also been essential to improving graphical fidelity and making interactions between virtual elements, users and real-world objects feel more natural.

 Greenwold also sees the rise of generative AI as a critical development for the field, as it can dramatically reduce the cost of animating virtual objects and environments, making new experiences cheaper and more ubiquitous.
+Multimodal AI could also make it easier to harness various types of data, including spatial data, and feed them into visual systems.

-He’s also optimistic that the direction Apple is taking with the Vision Pro might push the field forward in a way other devices haven’t — thanks to the decision to make a device that can do all the things people might want to do with a mixed reality headset, rather than make substantial sacrifices to bring the price point low enough for ordinary consumers.
+Greenwold is also optimistic that the direction Apple is taking with the Vision Pro might push the field forward in a way other devices haven’t — thanks to the decision to make a device that can do all the things people might want to do with a mixed reality headset, rather than make substantial sacrifices to bring the price point low enough for ordinary consumers.

-“They’re not going to sell very many of these for $3,500, but it’s not going to be a flop because they’re not expecting to,” he said.
+“They’re not going to sell very many of these for $3,500, but it’s not going to be a flop because they’re not expecting to,” Greenwold said.
 “What they’re going to do is make something that’s amazing and inaccessible, but over time they will bring the cost down at some point to where people can get something they couldn’t have before.”

 Explore Job Matches.